 Every bedroom and bathroom will be fully ventilated, cleaned and disinfected vigorously following each stay.

 All linen and towels will be safely removed from the room and washed professionally on a high heat using sanitising solution.
-Any printed and non-essential items will be removed from guest rooms to avoid any cross contamination.

 If you are staying with us for longer than one night and unless you specifically request it, we will not be doing daily room checks.
 This is so that no-one other than you, will be entering your room for the duration of your stay.